How to Write Website Copy That SELLS: Guide for Founders

 After all, what you’re personally excited about (“I’m so passionate about my work”) is unlikely to be what your audience needs to hear.

-Well, that’s one of the reasons why I’ve become a brand messaging consultant as well as a copywriter: to unlock and fine-tune my clients’ core message and brand story.
+Well, that’s one of the reasons why I niched down as a brand messaging strategist as well as a copywriter: to unlock and fine-tune my clients’ core message and brand story.

-Perfect for fellow female founders and service providers, the 🧲Magnetic Message & Web Copy Makeover✨ will give you:
+Perfect for fellow women service providers in particular, the 🧲Magnetic Message & Web Copy Makeover✨ will give you:

 More #crafty blog posts on this topic: